Nova Southeastern University: Student life

-Organizations
+Student Organizations

-There are over 100 clubs and organizations on campus for students.
 There are a total of 20 student government associations that form PanSGA with the addition of the College of Allopathic Medicine.
-The Nova Southeastern's Undergraduate Student Government Association is the primary organization for the government of the undergraduate student body.
-About 9-10% of students participate in the Greek Life system through a fraternity or sorority.
-There are a total of five fraternities on the campus and six sororities on the campus.
+The Nova Southeastern University's Undergraduate Student Government Association is the primary organization for the government of the undergraduate student body.
+There are five fraternities and seven sororities on the campus.

+Student-Run Media

-The school's student-run newspaper, The Current, is published weekly.
-There is also a school-sponsored, student-run radio station called "WNSU Radio X", which broadcasts in the evenings and weekends on 88.5 FM WKPX, a station owned by Broward County Public Schools.
-Radio X is a student-run radio station which was established in 1990 and began broadcasting over WKPX in 1998.
+NSU's student-run newspaper, The Current, is published weekly.
+The school-sponsored, student-run radio station, "WNSU Radio X", broadcasts in the evenings and weekends on 88.5 FM WKPX, a station owned by Broward County Public Schools.
+Radio X was established in 1990 and began broadcasting over WKPX in 1998.
 Sharks United Television (SUTV) is a student-run media outlet at NSU.

-Housing
+NSU University School hosts WUTV, a live news broadcast channel produced by the school's fifth-grade students and broadcast to the Lower School.

+Student housing

 About 26% of students at NSU live in university owned or operated housing.
-The newest residence hall is the Rolling Hills Apartments, which opened in 2008.
 Rolling Hills Apartments is a renovated residence hall that was originally the "Best Western Rolling Hills Resort."
 This residence hall is for graduate and doctoral students.
 The oldest dorms, Farquhar, Founders, and Vettel, each house 55 students and were named in 1975 for founders of Nova University.
-In August 2019, Mako Hall opened that holds apartment style living accommodations with individual kitchen, bedroom, and bathroom on campus.
+Opened in August 2019, Mako Hall holds apartment style living accommodations with individual kitchen, bedroom, and bathroom on campus.

-Student series
+Speakers Series

-Several projects have been established that allow students to voluntarily listen to speakers brought in from outside the campus.
-The Farquhar Honors College hosts the Distinguished Speakers Series, which brings experts and notable persons from diverse fields to the campus.
-Past speakers have included Salman Rushdie, Prime Minister Ehud Barak, Spike Lee, Maziar Bahari, Bob Woodward, Elie Wiesel, Paul Bremer, Dr. Jack Kevorkian, Desmond Tutu, and Tenzin Gyatso, The 14th Dalai Lama.
+Several events have been established that allow students and, in some cases, community members to listen to speakers brought in from outside the campus.

+The Distinguished Lecture Series offered by NSU's Huizenga College of Business and Entrepreneurship provides students, faculty, and interested members of the business community with the opportunity to get a glimpse into the minds of our distinguished lecturers.
+Past distinguished lecturers include Angelo Elia, Jack Welch, Larry Bossidy, The Honorable Clarence Thomas, Robert L. Johnson, Alan Potamkin, Ronald Bergeron, Stephen A. Ross, Ph.D., and H. Wayne Huizenga.

 The Life 101 series brings leaders from business, entertainment, politics and athletics to Nova Southeastern University to share their life accomplishments and "life lessons" learned.
 Past speakers have included Dwayne Johnson, Wayne Huizenga, Vanessa L. Williams, Dan Abrams, Jason Taylor, Michael Phelps, James Earl Jones, and Alyssa Milano.

+From 2003 to 2018, the Farquhar Honors College hosted the Distinguished Speakers Series, which brought experts and notable persons from diverse fields to the campus.
+Speakers included Salman Rushdie, Prime Minister Ehud Barak, Spike Lee, Maziar Bahari, Bob Woodward, Elie Wiesel, Paul Bremer, Dr. Jack Kevorkian, Desmond Tutu, and Tenzin Gyatso, The 14th Dalai Lama.